Answer a few questions

-Tree trimming and pruning are two is very different things even though both practices involve the removal of tree branches.
+Tree trimming and pruning are two are very different things even though both practices involve the removal of tree branches.
 Below we break down the main differences so you can know what you might need.

 This is the management of a tree in an urban environment.
 Either shaping the tee for aesthetics or to trim for power line and building clearance.
-Other tree trimming techniques include canopy lift, tree thinning and weight reduction.
+Other tree trimming techniques include canopy lift, tree thinning, and weight reduction.

 Selecting a Tree Trimming Services